 Phedimus middendorffianus (Maxim.) 't Hart

 Aizopsis middendorffiana subsp. arctuata, Aizopsis middendorfiana, Phedimus middendorffianus subsp. middendorffianus, Phedimus middendorfianus, Sedum aizoon subsp. middendorffianum, Sedum aizoon var. middendorffianum, Sedum hohenackeri, Sedum kamtschaticum subsp. middendorfianum, Sedum middendorffianum, Sedum middendorffianum var. diffusum, Sedum middendorfianum subsp. arcuatum, Sedum prostratum, Sedum sibericum, Sedum vagans

 The specific epithet "middendorffianus (mid-den-dorf-ee-AY-nus)" honors Alexander Theodor von Middendorff (1815-1894), a zoologist and explorer of Baltic German and Estonian extraction.
 Unfortunately, it is often incorrectly spelled "middendorfianus."

 How to Grow and Care for Phedimus middendorffianus

 Soil: This succulent thrives in any well-drained soil.
 Good drainage is critical for preventing root rot or fungal diseases.

-Hardiness: P. middendorfianus tolerates frost and can stay outdoors when the temperature drops below freezing.
+Hardiness: P. middendorfianus tolerates frost and can stay outdoors when temperatures drop below freezing.
 It can withstand temperatures as low as -30 to 30 °F (-34.4 to -1.1 °C), USDA hardiness zones 4a to 9b.

 Watering: The best way to water your P. middendorfianus is to use the "soak and dry" method.
 Get the soil completely wet, and then wait until the soil is dry before watering again.

 Fertilizing: Feed with low-balanced fertilizer to keep your plant happy and healthy.
 Use a diluted dose of half the strength recommended on the package.

 Repotting: Repot your plant when it outgrows its current pot by moving it out to a larger container to hold the plant better.
 Spring is the best time to repot P. middendorfianus.
 Make sure the soil is dry before you begin the repotting process.

 Learn more at How to Grow and Care for Phedimus.